 The primary goal of SEO is to make your website more search engine-friendly and user-friendly.
 This involves various strategies and tactics, including:

 Keyword Optimization: Identifying and incorporating relevant keywords into your website's content, meta tags, and headings to ensure search engines understand the topic and purpose of your web pages.

 On-Page Optimization: Optimizing the HTML tags, meta descriptions, URLs, and internal linking structure to improve the visibility and accessibility of your web pages for search engine crawlers.

 Content Creation: Developing high-quality, informative, and engaging content that not only appeals to search engines but also meets the needs and interests of your target audience.

-Link Building: Acquiring high-quality backlinks from reputable and relevant websites signals to search engines that your content is valuable and trustworthy.
+Link Building: Ethical link building and acquiring high-quality backlinks from reputable and relevant websites signal to search engines that your content is valuable and trustworthy.